atl-bigdataweek/2013/README.md

 ## Logistics

 The hackathon will run from noon on Saturday to 8PM on Sunday, though teams are free to come and go (and work remotely) as they see fit.
-Note that access to the Biltmore is restricted, so if you intend to use Hypepotamus as a workspace overnight, you will need to call someone inside to be let in.
+The Biltmore will be locked over the weekend, so you will need someone on your team or on staff to let you in.
+Please use the West Peachtree entrance; we will be keeping it open around the start of the event.

 We'll be providing pizza, snacks and refreshments throughout the event.